bookshelfdave/anttrap/README.md

 The AntTrap Ruby Gem
 ====================
-A tiny Gem that can generate an Apache Ant build file from a Rakefile.
+A *tiny* Gem that can generate an Apache Ant build file from a Rakefile.
 This allows for a developer to work in Rake, but integrate with any tool that supports Ant.
 The generated build file simply calls exec on the selected Rake task.

+Note: I believe this gem is broken with the latest and greatest version of Rake, but I haven't had time to investigate.
+I'll dig into it soon and also write up some unit tests.

 Use It In Your Favorite IDE
 ---